Last Updated on July 30, 2022

-I did not take a gap year, maybe if I was aware of it before entering college, I might have used it to learn more about agriculture.
-I wouldn’t have enrolled in nursing before shifting course, which, in essence, is almost the same as a gap year.
+I did not take a gap year, maybe if I had been aware of it before entering college, I might have used it to learn more about agriculture.
+I wouldn’t have enrolled in nursing before shifting courses, which, in essence, is almost the same as a gap year.

 After college, I had two separate six-month periods when I was unemployed.
 Though it can be frustrating looking for a job, those career breaks were essential in building my other life skills like writing and personal finance.

 We need a more holistic approach to education – something beyond what schools can offer.
-We need to normalize and remove the stigma from students taking a year off from school.
+We need to normalize and remove the stigma of students taking a year off from school.

 It would be better for students to have the time to decide what they want to be and not be pressured to enter college.
-Being clueless about what degree to take and only to shift the following semester is more wasteful, in my opinion.
+In my opinion, being clueless about what degree to take and only to shift the following semester is more wasteful.

-Let us give younger people the freedom to choose their career path.
+Let us give younger people the freedom to choose their career paths.
 It would be better to feel lost going into college than enter a quarter-life crisis.